 L and L Law Group, PLLC represents clients across Kaufman County, Texas on the full Texas Penal Code and Health & Safety Code spectrum.
-Cases are filed in the Kaufman County Courthouse, 100 W. Mulberry Street, Kaufman in Kaufman and prosecuted by the Kaufman County District Attorney’s Office.
+Cases are filed at the Kaufman County Justice Center, 1902 E. US Highway 175 in Kaufman — home to the district courts, the county courts at law, and the prosecutor — and handled by the Kaufman County Criminal District Attorney’s Office.
 Co-founding partners Reggie London (Texas Bar No. 24043514, former Dallas County ADA) and Njeri London (Texas Bar No. 24043266) handle every retained matter personally.
 Free 24/7 consultation: (972) 370-5060.

 Kaufman County criminal-justice infrastructure